Panning for Gold: Model-X Knockoffs for High-dimensional Controlled Variable Selection: Robustness

 In many real applications, the true joint covariate distribution may not be known exactly, forcing the user to estimate it from the available data.
 As already mentioned, this is a challenging problem by itself, but often we have considerable outside information or unsupervised data that can be brought to bear to improve estimation.
-This raises the important question of how robust {MF knockoffs} is to error in the joint covariate distribution, particularly error that biases that distribution toward the empirical covariate distribution, often referred to as overfitting error.
-To answer this question, we generated knockoffs for Gaussian variables, but instead of using the true covariance matrix, we used a combination of the true covariance matrix and an estimated covariance matrix.
-Figure~\ref{fig:kn_v59} shows the power and FDR as the covariance we use ranges from the true covariance matrix (AR(1) with autocorrelation 0.3) to an estimate based on the data only.
+This raises the important question of how robust {M\revv{X} knockoffs} is to error in the joint covariate distribution.
+Theoretical guarantees of robustness are beyond the scope of this paper, but we present instead three compelling simulation studies to demonstrate robustness.
+The first study investigates error that biases that distribution toward the empirical covariate distribution, often referred to as overfitting error, on simulated data.
+We generated knockoffs for Gaussian variables, but instead of using the true covariance matrix, we used in-sample covariance estimates which ranged in overfitting error.
+Figure~\ref{fig:kn_v59} shows the power and FDR as the covariance we use ranges from the true covariance matrix (AR(1) with autocorrelation 0.3), to a graphical lasso estimator, to convex combinations of the true and empirical covariance (see Appendix~\ref{app:robust} for explicit formulae for the estimators).
+The plot is indexed on the x-axis by the average relative Frobenius norm $\|\hat{\bS}-\bS\|_{\text{Fro}}/\|\bS\|_{\text{Fro}}$ of the estimator $\hat{\bS}$.

-The curve labeled Empirical Covariance represents knockoffs run using the following convex combination of the true and empirical covariance matrices:

-where $\alpha$ is the value plotted on the x-axis (Weight on Estimated Covariance) and $\hat\bS$ is the empirical covariance matrix.
-The curve labeled Graphical Lasso represents knockoffs run using the following combination of the true and empirical precision matrices: